PromiseLogic.majority()

 Important Notes

-- • MAJORITY logic requires number of successful Promises to exceed half
+- • MAJORITY logic requires number of successful Promises to exceed threshold (default 0.5)

 - • Suitable for scenarios requiring majority agreement, such as distributed system consensus, voting systems

-- • Returns array of successful Promises for easy subsequent processing
+- • Returns array of successful Promise results when condition is met